 Occupational therapists working in schools must be familiar with and respond to educational laws.
-Laws and regulations relevant to school occupational therapy services include the Every Student Succeeds Act of 2015 (ESSA), the Rehabilitation Act of 1973, as amended (2008), and the ADA Amendments Act of 2008 (ADAAA; Pub.L.110-325), and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).
-These laws assure students are able to access and participate in their educational program.
+Laws and regulations relevant to school occupational therapy services include the Every Student Succeeds Act (20 USC § 6301) (ESSA), the Rehabilitation 29 USC § 701 et seq.) and The Americans with Disabilities Act of 1990, as amended (42 USC § 12101 et seg.)
+(ADAAA; (Public Law 110-325), and the Individuals with Disabilities Education Improvement Act, (20 USC § 1400 et seg.)
+(IDEA).
+These laws assure students able participate in their are to access and educational program.
 Table 1 offers a brief summary of laws that influence occupational therapy practice in schools.